Humvee replacement process

-The Humvee replacement process, undertaken by the U.S. military, was an effort to replace the current AM General Humvee multi-purpose motor vehicle.
-The Humvee had evolved several times since its introduction in 1984, and is now used in tactical roles for which it was not originally intended.
+The Humvee replacement process was an effort by the U.S. military to replace the current AM General Humvee multi-purpose motor vehicle.
+The Humvee had evolved several times since its introduction in 1985, and is now used in tactical roles for which it was not originally intended.
 The U.S. military pursued several initiatives to replace it, both in the short and long term.
 The short-term replacement efforts utilize commercial off-the-shelf (COTS) vehicles, while the long-term efforts focused on building requirements for the Humvee replacement and technology research and evaluation in the form of various prototype vehicles.

-After going through the replacement process, the Joint Light Tactical Vehicle (JLTV) was chosen as the successor.
+After going through the replacement process, the Joint Light Tactical Vehicle (JLTV), manufactured by Oshkosh Corporation, was chosen as the successor.

 Short term

 In the short term, Humvees that were in service in Iraq were replaced by Category 1 MRAP (Mine Resistant Ambush Protected) armored vehicles, primarily the Force Protection Cougar H and the International MaxxPro.

 The United States Marine Corps replaced all Humvees patrolling "outside the wire" with MRAP vehicles.
 The U.S. military began procuring a lighter vehicle under the MRAP All Terrain Vehicle (M-ATV) program in 2009.